The LeadersIn Maritime Law

 Reach Out Today for a Free Consultation: (888) 346-5024

 Arnold & Itkin is not afraid to take major dredging companies to court.
-We have faced large insurance companies, oil companies, shipping companies, and many other parties over the years.
+Our dredge accident attorneys have faced large insurance companies, oil companies, shipping companies, and many other parties over the years.
 When our clients’ best interests are on the line, we never back down.
-You can be confident that our maritime lawyers are ready to fight for your compensation!
+No matter what.

 Now is the time to have trusted counsel on your side.
-Set up a free consultation with us today.
+Set up a free consultation today.

 • Please enter your first name.